3nol/how-to-git/00_overview/README.md

 each snapshot in Git refers to a set of "parents", the snapshots that preceded it.
-It's a set of parents rather than a single parent because a snapshot might descend from multiple parents, for example, due to combining changes from multiple source.
+It's a set of parents rather than a single parent because a snapshot might descend from multiple parents, for example, due to combining changes from multiple sources.

 ### References

-Now, all snapshots can be identified by their hash codes.
+All snapshots are identified by their _hash codes_.
 That's inconvenient, because humans aren't good at remembering strings of 40 hexadecimal characters.

 Git's solution to this problem is human-readable names for hashes called _references_.
 References are pointers to commits.
-Unlike objects, which are immutable, references are mutable (can be updated to point to a new snapshot).
+Unlike hashes, which are immutable, references are mutable (can be updated to point to a new snapshot).
-For example, the `master` (or `main`) reference usually points to the latest snapshot in the main branch of development.
+For example, the `master` reference usually points to the latest snapshot in the main branch of development.

-One detail is that we often want a notion of where we currently are in the history, so that when we take a new snapshot, we know what it is relative to.
+One detail is that we often want a notion of where we currently are in the history, so that when we make a new snapshot, we know what it is relative to.
 In Git, that "where we currently are" is a special reference called `HEAD`.

 ### Repositories

 Finally, we can define what (roughly) is a Git _repository_.
 It is the data `objects` and `references`.
 Git stores the objects and references on the disk.
-These are then bundled by repository.
+They are bundled into a repository.

 All `git` commands map to some manipulation of the snapshot DAG by adding objects and updating references.
-Whenever you're typing in any command, think about what manipulation you are making to the underlying graph data structure.
+Whenever you're typing in a command, think about what manipulation you are making to the underlying graph data structure.